kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

 ```
-Here the endpoint is `https://10.2.0.60:6443`
+Here the endpoint for `demo-worker` cluster is `https://10.2.0.60:6443`.
+Now run this script on `demo-controller` and create sliceoperator-worker.yaml using the script output.

-Now run this script on `demo-controller` and create sliceoperator-worker.yaml using script output.
+`sh secrets.sh <worker-secret-name> <worker-cluster-name> <kubeslice-projectname> <network-interface> <worker-api-endpoint>`
 ```bash
 kubectl config use-context demo-controller
 Switched to context "demo-controller".